thejonanshow/laserbonnet/README.md

 The LED will blink for disk access as it starts up.

-5 seconds on, 1 second off: Normal operation.
+1 second on, one second off: Normal operation.

 Morse code SOS ...---...: No Internet connection.

+Fast Blink: Not connected to game websocket